-Furthermore, evidence in this claim submission indicates that the Claimant is likely not a member of the Deepwater Horizon oil spill economic and property damages class action settlement (the E&PD Settlement).7
+Evidence in this claim submission indicates that the Claimant is a member of the Deepwater Horizon Economic and Property Damage Class Action Settlement (E&PD Settlement).5

 NPFC Determination

 Under 33 U.S.C. § 2702(b)(2)(E) and 33 C.F.R.
 Part 136, a claimant must prove that any loss of income was due to injury, destruction or loss of real or personal property or of a natural resource as a result of a discharge or substantial threat of a discharge of oil.
 Under 33 C.F.R. § 136.105(a) and § 136.105(e)(6), the claimant bears the burden of providing all evidence, information, and documentation deemed necessary by the Director, NPFC, to support the claim.